 3GPP SA6 believes that such collaboration and alignment with GSMA is extremely important for the telecom ecosystem, and we should explore alignment for other 3GPP SA6 defined application enablement standards such as CAPIF, SEAL services (including NSCE, ADAE, SEALDD), V2XAPP, UASAPP, 5GMARCH, PINAPP and ongoing GSMA projects e.g. GSMA Open Gateway initiative.

-With reference to the above figure from GSMA Open Gateway architecture, 3GPP SA6 believes that application enablement standards and the related APIs (see 3GPP Application Enablement APIs) can bring additional value to the developer/operator ecosystem.
+With reference to the above figure from GSMA Open Gateway architecture, 3GPP SA6 believes that application enablement standards and the related APIs (see the 3GPP Application Enablement APIs list in the Annex below) can bring additional value to the developer/operator ecosystem.
 3GPP Application Enablement APIs can be viewed as aPaas (Application Platform as a Service).
-They may be directly considered as transformation functions and/or third-party facing APIs, depending on the GSMA API requirements.
+They may be directly considered as transformation functions and/or third-party facing APIs and/or as Network/Cloud Capabilities, depending on the GSMA API requirements.